 How to store rhubarb in the fridge

-If your stalks are too long to fit in your fridge, you can cut them in half and store them in a zip-top bag for up to two weeks as well.
+If your stalks are too long to fit in your fridge, you can cut them in half.
 The only thing is the cut ends may split and curl!
 Honestly, you can use these split and curled ends, or trim them off.
 The rhubarb will still be crunchy and tasty.

 You can freeze rhubarb!